CloudBotIRC/CloudBot/docs/user/googledevconsole_api.md

  - Youtube Data API v3
  - Geocoding API
  - Time Zone API
- - Optional: Google Custom Search API, if using Google Search (not yet implemented)
+ - Optional: Google Custom Search API, if using Google Search
  - Optional: Translate API, if using Google Translate

 Optional APIs are only used if you got the right modules or a payment type to use.